visualbis/VV-Docs/docs/user-guide/home-page/advanced-search.md

 *Search input for Report Tags*

-For our example, the input for the Report Tags field has been set as “Sales Performance”.
-By clicking Search button, the list of reports having Report Tags as “Sales Performance” will be displayed as shown in the below Figure.
+For our example, the input for the Report Tags field has been set as "Sales Performance”.
+By clicking Search button, the list of reports having Report Tags as "Sales Performance” will be displayed as shown in the below Figure.

   <div style={{textAlign: 'center'}}>
     <Zoom>